Codingforfun12/Codingforfun12.github.io/about.md

 permalink: /about/
 ---

-Xiangyu Wang
+### Xiangyu Wang
-B.A.
-English Language and Applied Linguistics
+**B.A.
+English Language and Applied Linguistics**

-Currently an international exchange student at UoB, UK
+Currently an international exchange student at University of Birmingham, UK

 ### More Information